kfjahnke/envutil/README.md

 the PTO file you'd like to recreate.
 The rendering will now produce an image with the metrics of facet y (from the PTO file) filled with the content from the stitched image (passed as 'free' facet).
-The special feature here is that the 'single'' image will be rendered with inverse translation and lens correction, so the 'recreation' of the single image is as faithful as possible.
-This feature can be used to produce a set of synthetic source images from an already-stitched panorama and then stitch the synthetic images with the same PTO parameters.
+The special feature here is that the 'single' image will be rendered with *inverse translation and lens correction*, so the 'recreation' of the single image is as faithful as possible.
+This feature can be used to produce a set of synthetic source images from an already-stitched panorama and then stitch the synthetic images with the same PTO parameters, which may be helpful when testing panorama-related software.
+To give an example of the procedure, suppose you have a pto 'pano.pto' with four source images and the stitched output 'pano.tif', let's say it's a full spherical.
+To recreate the second source image (so, number 1) from pano.tif:

+    envutil --pto pano.pto \
+            --facet pano.tif spherical 360 0 0 0 \
+            --solo 4 --single 1 --output image1.tif

+At times you want to add further specifications to the 'solo' facet, e.g. lens correction parameters or translation parameters. envutil does not provide command line arguments for these specific values, but you can add trailing lines of PTO code with one or several --pto_line arguments.
+Here's an example specifying a solo facet with a specific Eev value:

+    envutil --pto pano.pto \
+            --pto_line 'i f4 v360 n"pano.tif" Eev13.5' \
+            --solo 4 --single 1 --output image1.tif

+Apart from the Eev parameter this is just the same as the previous invocation, but the syntax is plain PTO: you add an 'i' line specifying an additional source image 'pano.tif' in spherical projection (f4) and 360 degrees fov (v360).
+Note that it's enough to specify only the parameters you need.

+This feature is also handy for shell scripts or other scenarios where you want to use envutil as a helper program.

 ## --mask_for FACET_INDEX   paint this facet white, all others black